erichardy/collective.abcmusic/README.txt

 Install
 =======
-This module is not yet on pypi, so use mr.developer to checkout it from github.
+This module is not yet on pypi, so use mr.developer to check it out from github.

 This module is tested for plone 4.2.x.
 So, be aware of versions to specify in buildout.cfg : collective.js.abcjs==1.4.6